tnicolaysen-aqua/tethys/docs/tutorials/thredds/visualize_leaflet.rst

     Handling the slow connection or large catalog problem in production is trickier.
 One option would be to implement a cache.
 A simple caching mechanism could be implemented by writing the results to a file the first time the function is called and then loading the results from that file every time after that.
 This introduces new problem though: how do you update the cache when the catalog updates?

-    If your app requires only a specific subset of datasets and the entire THREDDS catalog, then it would probably be better to provide a list of hard-coded datasets, similar to what was done in the Google Earth Engine tutorial.
+    If your app requires only a specific subset of datasets and the entire THREDDS catalog, then it would probably be better to provide a list of hard-coded datasets, similar to what is done in the Google Earth Engine tutorial.
 How you handle this problem is ultimately dependent on the needs of your application.

 2. Modify the ``home`` controller in :file:`controllers.py` to call the ``parse_datasets`` function to get a list of all datasets available on the THREDDS service: